 Digital transformation is a top agenda item for most banks, asset managers and insurance companies.
 As these businesses look to create more personalized experiences, reduce cost/optimize revenue, introduce new products, and mitigate risk, Data Science is a powerful tool to have in your arsenal to help solve business challenges.

-This March, Synechron’s Round Table – “Data Science in Finance: Trends and Practical Applications” brought together experts Robert Huntsman, Synechron’s Global Head of Data Science to guide a conversation on Data Science best practices within banking including everything from data governance and model management to graph databases.
+This March, Synechron's Round Table - “Data Science in Finance: Trends and Practical Applications” brought together experts Synechron's Navin Chaganty, Senior Director of Strategy and Architecture at Synechron to guide a conversation on Data Science best practices within banking including everything from data governance and model management to graph databases.

 The speakers covered a range of topics including: